Tak-Au/Photo-Search/README.md

 See link: https://blogs.msdn.microsoft.com/dotnet/2018/11/13/net-core-tooling-update-for-visual-studio-2017-version-15-9/

 ## Usage
 When you get to the main screen.
 Make sure to change the path to the path of the photos.
-Current it is set to "C:\ML\Photos\"
+Currently, it is set to "C:\ML\Photos\"

 Select "All" then click on search.
 This should output all the photos in the folder.